mezdef/marcziani.com/_drafts/no-country-for-old-things.md

 Several months ago, starting down the maw of a transcontinental move with little more than suitcase in-hand and trusty backpack stuffed to the brim, the prospects of packing loomed large—after all, two bags is not much for all one's worldly possessions.
 A not-inconsiderable interstitial period of sorting, categorising, and packing lay ahead; Deciding what was necessary for every-day living could not be put off: i.e. what would stay and what would go.

 Once even the barest of inroads had been made, the rabbit hole begun to yawn wide: *How often do I use this?* goes into the maybe pile; *Where did this come from?* is flung into the corner; *Don’t I already have, like, 4 of these things?* heads straight for the donation pile.
-These questions all eventuall stumble into to the consideration of exactly how much is required for the living of life and being yourself.
+These questions all eventual stumble into to the consideration of exactly how much is required for the living of life and being yourself.

 It is at this point that questions relating to the oft-nebulous [minimalism][L1] loom large, and one begins to wonder *how many books can I fit into my suitcase?*